neophilology/English-Homer/growth_journal.md

 - Create a reversible process where possible to trace processing decisions

 ### Next Steps #workflow
-- [ ] Create a normalization config file to track parameters
+- [ ] Create a normalization config file to track parameters (to be done later in the project, not in the MVP)
 - [ ] Build evaluation metrics to assess normalization quality
 - [ ] Consider how to handle edge cases (e.g., hyphenated words, contractions)
 - [ ] Test normalization on a small sample before applying to full corpus